Filter Content

 Berserker Bucks

 Students are rewarded for positive behaviour choices with our whole school universal rewards known as Berserker Bucks.
 Each term students have the opportunity to reach Berserker Bucks milestones with incentives on our rewards day for those who reach our Gold benchmark.
 Berserker Bucks will change colour each term and this year we have raised the bar with our students blowing expectations out of the water last year.
 Each Term students who receive their gold award will be eligible to participate in a better and brighter event.
-Term 3 collection will close on Thursday 4th September (Week 8) .
-This Term we have yellow berserker bucks worth 1 point and pink Berserker Bucks worth 5.
+The Term 4 count already underway and students need to earn 20 Berserker Bucks every week of our collection to stay on track.
+In Term 4 our collection has red Berserker Bucks worth 1 point and Silver Berserker Bucks worth 5.

 Bronze – 100 Berserker Bucks